 On Community Land Scotland, the networking body for community land trusts: What might be Scotland's distinctive contribution to COP26?

-Alan Massie in The Scotsman - "[Climate change denial] is scarcely tenable now.
+The Scotsman, Alan Massie - "[Climate change denial] is scarcely tenable now.
 McIntosh presents that evidence clearly and cogently in this book ... a very good book because it is balanced and positive ... free from the hysterical emotions commonly evident on both sides of the climate change debate."

-Rev David Coleman of Ecocongregations - "Two hundred pages bursting with quotable and meme-able sayings to reflect on ... and it's seriously up to date ... great preparation for COP26 in Glasgow next year."
+Ecocongregations, Rev David Coleman - "Two hundred pages bursting with quotable and meme-able sayings to reflect on ... and it's seriously up to date ... great preparation for COP26 in Glasgow next year."